 - Nerve pain and recovery is somewhat unpredictable.
 Most patients experience significant improvement in their leg pain and nerve symptoms, but many do notice some residual symptoms and paresthesias following surgery.
 These symptoms may come in a delayed fashion after days or weeks.
-This is typical and usually from nerve healing, and likely to improve over time. - Take pain medication as prescribed. - Narcotic pain medication can be habit forming and can also cause uncomfortable constipation, so it is important to consider the amount of pain you are in and the amount of pain medication you are taking. - As your pain level decreases, you may begin to take over-the-counter Extra Strength Tylenol (acetaminophen) to help you wean off of your narcotic pain medication. - If you need medication refills, please contact your surgeon's office 2-3 days in advance. - You may start taking anti-inflammatory medication (Advil, Aleve, Motrin) 48 hours after surgery. - To help alleviate muscular discomfort in your lower back, apply ice or warm compresses. - It is normal for lower back muscle spasms to persist for several weeks following your surgery. - The best thing is to keep walking and strengthen the hip muscles.
+This is typical and usually from nerve healing, and likely to improve over time. - Take pain medication as prescribed. - Narcotic pain medication can be habit forming and can also cause uncomfortable constipation, so it is important to consider the amount of pain you are in and the amount of pain medication you are taking. - As your pain level decreases, you may begin to take over-the-counter Extra Strength Tylenol (acetaminophen) to help you wean off of your narcotic pain medication. - If you need medication refills, please contact your surgeon's office 2-3 days in advance. - Do NOT take any anti-inflammatory medication (Advil, Aleve, Motrin) for the first SIX weeks following your surgery, unless otherwise directed by your surgeon. - To help alleviate persistent soreness around a bone graft site on your hip or if you have pain in your lower back, apply ice or warm compresses. - It is normal for graft discomfort and lower back muscle spasms to persist for several weeks following your surgery. - The best thing is to keep walking and strengthen the hip muscles.